TakeLab/podium/docs/source/advanced.rst

   ...     processed = do_something(raw, processed)
   ...     return raw, processed

-Each posttokenization hook accepts two arguments, the raw and processed data for that instance and returns two outputs, which are the modified raw and tokenized data.
+Each post-tokenization hook accepts two arguments, the raw and processed data for that instance and returns two outputs, which are the modified raw and tokenized data.
 Both of those are then updated in the Example instance for that data Field in each dataset instance.
 If we want to define some text processing which requires some external attribute (e.g. storing the list of stop words for removing stop words), our hook can be a class as long as it implements the ``__call__`` method.